-Additionally, you may look to increase your club head speed by using weighted golf clubs in practice along with a specific overspeed training program such as the SuperSpeed Golf Swing Trainer.
-(Read full review here)
+Additionally, you may look to increase your club head speed by using weighted golf clubs in practice along with a specific overspeed training program.

-The second element to focus on is Technique as it doesn’t matter how many drills you complete or what equipment you have if you technique is not right.
+The second element to focus on is the golf swing basics as it doesn’t matter how many drills you complete or what equipment you have if you swing technique is not right.
 Therefore by perfecting your technique you can give yourself a solid foundation to improve your swing speed in golf.

 Before we look at some of the best drills to increase club head speed we need to look at technique and what golfers can do themselves to improve their own swing speed.
-By adopting great technique you can still improve your club head speed, even if you are starting out and only using beginner golf clubs.
+By adopting great technique you can still improve your club head speed.

 Firstly, rotation is important to generate club head speed in golf.
 By having a nice, smooth full rotation which focuses on the movement of the shoulders and hips you will be able to generate as fast of a swing speed as possible.